2017 DST-ICTP-IMU Ramanujan Prize for Young Mathematicians from Developing Countries

 - The International Mathematical Union (IMU).

-It is our pleasure to announce that the winner of the 2016 Ramanujan Prize for Young Mathematicians from Developing Countries is Eduardo Teixeira of the Federal University of Ceará, Brazil.
+It is our pleasure to announce that the winner of the 2017 Ramanujan Prize for Young Mathematicians from Developing Countries is Eduardo Teixeira of the Federal University of Ceará, Brazil.
 The prize is in recognition of Teixeira's outstanding work in Analysis and Partial Differential Equations.

-The selection committee consisted of Idris Assani, Rajendra Bhatia, Stefano Luzzatto (chair), Maryam Mirzakhani, Ngaiming Mok.
-The nominations this year were extremely strong.
-The final decision was based on the current rules and guidelines of the prize and was carried by a majority vote.
+The selection committee consisted of Idris Assani, Rajendra Bhatia, Alicia Dickenstein, Stefano Luzzatto (chair), Van Vu.
+The nominations this year were extremely strong and the final decision was based on the current rules and guidelines of the prize and was carried unanimously.